The Science

 Free-form EAAs vs. whole protein: different tools, same biology

 Whole food protein (meat, dairy, eggs, whey) must be digested — broken down by stomach acid and pancreatic enzymes into individual amino acids before absorption.
-This process takes 1–4 hours depending on the source.
+This process takes 1 to 4 hours depending on the source.
 The upside: whole protein provides a sustained, gradual amino acid release plus other nutrients and satiety.

 Free-form EAAs are already individual amino acids.
-They require no digestion and are absorbed rapidly, typically reaching peak blood levels within 30–45 minutes.
-Research by Church et al. (2020) in Nutrients showed that the maximum EAA concentration in blood (EAACmax) was the strongest predictor of postprandial muscle protein synthesis — meaning the speed and magnitude of the amino acid spike matters for triggering MPS.
+They require no digestion and are absorbed rapidly, typically reaching peak blood levels within 30 to 45 minutes.
+Research by Church et al. (2020) in Nutrients showed that the maximum EAA concentration in blood (EAACmax) was the strongest predictor of postprandial muscle protein synthesis.
+The speed and magnitude of the amino acid spike matters for triggering MPS.

 Neither approach is universally "better."
 Whole protein forms the foundation of a good diet.
 Free-form EAAs provide precision and speed when it matters most — around exercise, during caloric restriction, or when digestion is compromised.